contino/kubernetes-201/README.md

 # Kubernetes 201

-This project will demonstrate the basic programable infrastructure features of Kubernetes by using custom controller.
+This project will demonstrate the basic programmable infrastructure features of Kubernetes by using custom controller.

 ## Getting Started